kadena-io/marmalade/migration.md

 - [Marmalade guide to storing file on IPFS](https://docs.kadena.io/build/guides/marmalade-tutorial#interplanetary-storage-saving)
 - [Best Practices for Storing NFT Data Using IPFS](https://docs.ipfs.tech/how-to/best-practices-for-nft-data/#best-practices-for-storing-nft-data-using-ipfs)

-### Migration of minted token from v1

-TODO - upgrade policy, burn v1 and mint v2

-## Using Onchain with V2
+#### Using Onchain with V2

 With the transition to V2, we do not require using onchain-manifests.
-HHowever, for projects wishing to continue using onchain-manifests similar to V1, they can do so by adding `onchain-manifest-policy-v1` to the `immutable-policies` field.
+However, for projects wishing to continue using onchain-manifests similar to V1, they can do so by adding `onchain-manifest-policy-v1` to the `immutable-policies` field.
 This policy accepts the `kip.token-manifest` schema, which aligns with the schema used in V1.

 The manifests stored with `onchain-manifest-policy-v1` will be upgradable, hence it will require a guard to manage the upgrades.
 If the projects don't desire upgradable manifests, they can simple register a failing guard as the manifest guard.